MGDSoft/doctrine-without-getters-setters/README.md

-### Trying to use public properties in doctrine and remove getters & setters in doctrine
+### Trying to use public properties in doctrine and remove getters & setters

 It has always been said that code generators are not good practice, since the problem is not to generate them but to maintain the code.